 The pandemic opened the door for this kind of virtual discussion while also making care the subject of newspaper headlines and new books.
 We’ve all become much more aware of the networks of care that keep society afloat, something that makes Bhandary’s work more pressing than ever.
 “It hasn’t changed my arguments that we all need care,” she says of the pandemic.
 “Instead, care has come into the public consciousness in new ways, and made the work more immediate to broader audiences.”

 Bhandary is eager to share her ideas well beyond the world of philosophy.
 She and three graduate students—Laura Brown, Jamie Ritzo, and Timothy Sommers—developed a digital game, “Surviving the Indifferents,” that serves as a teaching tool and conversation generator about cooperation and the issues of care central to Bhandary’s research.
 The group spent three years developing the game, which uses a science fiction premise to engage players in making decisions about how to tend to the differing needs of a stranded spaceship's crew.
 The goal of the game?
 Don't let anyone die.

-Next week, on September 26, 2021, Bhandary is sharing her work at another public venue—Sidekick Books in University Heights.
+On September 26, 2021, Bhandary shared her work at another public venue—Sidekick Books in University Heights.
 She is delighted that the store, which specializes in children’s literature, invited her: “People who work on transformative justice appreciate children because their imaginations can make us hopeful about the future.
 The imagination is essential to moving toward just caretaking.”